gicappa/cise-ais-adaptor/README.md

 * There is a difference in latitude and longitude between the AIS and the CISE calculation.
 Here for simplicity it hasn't been taken into account. https://webgate.ec.europa.eu/CITnet/confluence/display/MAREX/AIS+Message+1%2C2%2C3

+* The field Vessel.LocationRel.LocationQualitativeAccuracy has
+  no correspondence in David's table but in the AISMessage objects there is a field named _positionAccuracy_ and it's a boolean that could correspond to HIGH(true) and LOW(false).
+It must be checked if it's correct.

+* _getMetadata()_ doesn't return anything but _dataFields().get("metadata")_
+  does.
+Check if _getMetadata()_ it should be substituted with the latter or not.